 - Once treatment is complete, ventilate the area thoroughly by opening all windows and doors.

 A sanitizing fogger can be a valuable tool for disinfecting houses, offices and other spaces.
-These versatile tools have a wide range of uses and can effectively kill mosquitoes, microbes (such as fungi, bacteria, and viruses), and other pests.
+These versatile tools have many uses and can effectively kill mosquitoes, microbes (such as fungi, bacteria, and viruses), and other pests.

-When using a fogger for disinfection purposes, it is very important to do your research, first!
-The type of fogger and disinfectant you use will depend on the size and nature of the space to be treated.
+When using a fogger for disinfection purposes, it is very important to do your research first!
+The type of fogger, whether that will be a mosquito sprayer backpack or commercial fogger, and disinfectant you use will depend on the size and nature of the space to be treated.

-On top of that make sure to also always follow the directions on the device and disinfectant labels carefully to avoid injury or illness and, when in doubt, seek professional advice.
+On top of that, always follow the directions on the device and disinfectant labels carefully to avoid injury or illness and, when in doubt, seek professional advice.